Dark9Y8/GenReactions/README.md

 == Description ==

-GenReactions is an innovative plugin of its kind.
+<a href="https://www.genupdates.com/genreactions/">GenReactions</a> is an innovative plugin of its kind.
 It allows your visitors to react on each and every post.
 They can express their feelings just then "like" or "comment".

 = Features: =